Terence0101/crude-oil-pyquery/README.md

-# crude-oil-pyquery-
-Crawling the following url and Sorting by crude oil price, the lower the price, the higher the ranking.
-And the year must be displayed.
+# Crawling Price of Crude Oil by Pyquery
-If the price is the same, the older the year is in the front row. https://www.macrotrends.net/1369/crude-oil-price-history-chart
+Crawling data through the following url and Sorting it.
+The lower the price, the higher the ranking.
+If the price is the same, the older the year is in the front row.

+https://www.macrotrends.net/1369/crude-oil-price-history-chart
 ```
 Sample Input 1